Skip to main content Skip to main content

 Compound interest works against you just as powerfully with debt.
 Credit card debt at 20% doubles in 3.6 years.
 Paying off high-interest debt is a risk-free cost reduction equivalent to that interest rate (subject to the loan terms) — in most personal-finance scenarios, it dominates investing.

 The 8–10% figure is nominal.
 Real returns — after 2–3% average inflation — run closer to 6% historically (S&P 500, 1926–2023, Ibbotson SBBI).
-At 6% real, the $1.13M starting-at-25 example shrinks to roughly $700K in today's purchasing power.
+At 6% real, the $1.05M starting-at-25 example shrinks to roughly $600K in today's purchasing power.
 Volatility matters: the S&P 500's annual standard deviation is ~16%, so one year in six delivers a loss.
 A Monte Carlo model using the historical return distribution places the 10th-percentile outcome near $450K and the 90th-percentile near $2.1M — a nearly 5x spread around the point estimate.
 The flat 8% line is the median story; the real story is a band, not a point.
+One reframe before the down years scare you off: while you are still contributing monthly, the loss years are when each contribution buys the most shares — module pfvi-17 (Why Falling Markets Help the Accumulator) works that arithmetic in full.

 Sit with the ideas.